prezly/theme-kit-js/README.md

-# NextJS Prezly Theme Kit
+# Next.js Prezly Theme Kit

 ![Version](https://img.shields.io/npm/v/@prezly/theme-kit-nextjs)
 ![License](https://img.shields.io/npm/l/@prezly/theme-kit-nextjs)

-This library is a collection of data-fetching functions, hooks and utility functions to abstract some of the under-the-hood logic used by Prezly newsrooms and help developers create themes with [Next.JS] much faster with little boilerplate required.
+This library is a collection of data-fetching functions, hooks and utility functions to abstract some of the under-the-hood logic used by Prezly newsrooms and help developers create themes with [Next.jS] much faster with little boilerplate required.

 The package is built with [Typescript] on top of [Prezly SDK].

-## Adding the library to your NextJS theme
+## Adding the library to your Next.js theme

 ### npm